BurnsCommaLucas/Resume/README.md

 -   Deployed on Heroku with automatic builds from GitHub.

--   Verified by Discord and active in 500+ unique Discord servers.
+-   Verified by Discord and active in 600+ unique Discord servers.

 Process-Week Generator:
-Planning utility to estimate mill order process-weeks.
+Production planning utility to estimate mill order process-weeks.

 -   Built using Java and Swing, pulls order/process information from InformixDB.

--   Calcaultes a best-fit process timeline for a given order to find its earliest possible ship date.
+-   Calculates a best-fit process timeline for a given order to find its earliest possible ship date.

 -   Used daily by a team of Production Planners to predict material